 RTMS Echo Approved by Georgia Department of Transportation

-/EIN News/ -- MINNEAPOLIS, Jan.
-16, 2023 (GLOBE NEWSWIRE) -- Image Sensing Systems, Inc., a wholly-owned subsidiary of Autoscope Technologies Corporation (OTCQX: AATC), announced today that the Georgia Department of Transportation (GDOT) has approved the RTMS Echo radar sensor.
+MINNEAPOLIS, Jan.
+16, 2023 (GLOBE NEWSWIRE) -- Image Sensing Systems, Inc., a wholly-owned subsidiary of Autoscope Technologies Corporation AATC, announced today that the Georgia Department of Transportation (GDOT) has approved the RTMS Echo radar sensor.
 This product is included in Section 48 of the GDOT Qualified Product List (QPL).

 "We are pleased to share this news with our partners and customers to help support the commitment we've had to engineer reliable and quality products for the transportation industry," said Mike Ouellette, Vice President of radar sales in North America.
 "The RTMS Echo has been built to meet the needs of transportation engineers with an easy-to-use, highly accurate radar that provides sophisticated traffic data."